Ownasaurus/TAStm32/README.md

 This project aims to create an easy-to-use, multi-system TAS replay device to be used on actual consoles.
 The name of this project comes from the fact that it is powered by a STM32F4 microcontroller.

 ### Special Thanks
+#### TheMas3212 - The main contributor to this project.
+Aided with all things python, designing the serial communication protocol, helping with PCB design, and debugging throughout the whole process

 DwangoAC - warmly accepting me into the TASBot community

 micro500 - spent a lot of time teaching me how console replay devices work at a low level